The Cambridge Shakespeare: The New Shakespeare (1921–1969)

 The New Shakespeare was published between 1921 and 1969.
 The series was edited by Arthur Quiller-Couch and J. Dover Wilson.

-The earlier volumes of the series contain critical introductions by Quiller-Couch (signed "Q") and written in a belles lettres style that, according to R. A. Foakes in The Oxford Handbook to Shakespeare (2003), have been "largely forgotten".
+The earlier volumes of the series contain critical introductions by Quiller-Couch (signed "Q") that, according to R. A. Foakes in The Oxford Companion to Shakespeare (2003), were written in a "belletristic style" and have been "largely forgotten".
 The textual work by Wilson, however, "proved enormously influential."

 In the 1921 edition of The Tempest, Wilson included a facsimile of the manuscript for Sir Thomas More and a full discussion of the copy for the texts, which afterward became required reading in the field.
 Shakespeare's hand in the manuscript for Sir Thomas More was discovered by Edward Maunde Thompson in Shakespeare's Handwriting: A Study (1916)—and treated in detail in what is still the definitive study: Shakespeare's Hand in the Play of Sir Thomas More (1923) by Alfred W. Pollard, W. W. Greg, R. W. Chambers and Wilson—but The New Shakespeare was the first series of editions to bring this discovery to bear on editing Shakespeare.
 The series was also the first to apply Pollard's recognition of the primacy of the quartos to textual work.

 The last volume of the series was Henry VIII, edited by J. C. Maxwell in 1969.